pytchlang/pytch-tutorials/chase/tutorial.md

 it!

 Instead I will write a Script that does nothing except continuously check to see if the Start has collided with the bird.
-That may no matter which Sprite was moving we will detect it in one bit of code.
+That way no matter which Sprite was moving we will detect it in one bit of code.
 I'll use the same idea that the ``play`` method had to keep checking.